anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 Second thing that you need to know is that vim has 3 modes:

 - **command** - used for telling vim to do things.
 This is the default mode that vim is in when you open it.
-If you are on another mode other than the command mode you can press on `esc`.
+If you are on another mode other than the command mode you can press on `esc` to go back to the command mode.
 - **insert** - used for inserting things on the current file that you're working on.
+This is basically the text editor mode.
 You can only get to this mode when you are currently on the command mode.
 To get to this mode press the `i` key.
 - **visual** - used for selecting text.
 Just like the insert mode you can only get to this mode when you are in command mode.
 To get to this mode press the `v` key.

 **Basic Commands**